Skip to main content

 There are countless examples of mistakes professionals make during the course of doing business.
 Here are a few examples:

-• An accountant provided incorrect tax advice to a business, which the CRA then audited and fined.
+• An accountant provided incorrect tax advice to a business, which the CRA audited.
+The company was fined because of your mistake.

 • An electrician incorrectly installed new wiring in an office building, sparking a small fire that forced the office to close for a week.